dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 Here we have imported the `Observable` and `Subject` modules from the RxPy library and the `async` and `websocket` modules from Tornado to handle the requests.

-It is important to notice that, to use the GitHub API authentication, we need to configure the Tornado HttpClient as a curl async client with the following line right after the imported libraries:
+It is important to notice that, to use the GitHub API authentication, we need to configure the Tornado HttpClient as a `curl` async client with the following line right after the imported libraries:

 ```python
 AsyncHTTPClient.configure("tornado.curl_httpclient.CurlAsyncHTTPClient")
 ```

-We also need to initialize our headers and the organizations adress we already declare on the config file.
+We also need to initialize our headers and the organizations addresses we already declared on the config file.

 ```python
 headers = conf.headers
 GIT_ORG = conf.GITHUB_API_URL+"/orgs"
 ```

 ### Building the WebSocketHandler

 Our application will exchange messages with a browser using web sockets.
 Web sockets allow a bidirectional communication between the browser and server in real time.
 The main idea is to define a class inherited from the `WebSocketHandler` class.
 We can find more information about Tornado WebSockets [here](http://www.tornadoweb.org).